Applications have closed.

 Job Placement & Compensation

-Your professional responsibility as an apprentice will be to master the concepts taught during the program.
+Your professional responsibility as an apprentice will be to perfect the concepts taught during the program.
 In order to successfully complete the program, you must become proficient enough in all required skills that you are able to be placed on a Detroit Labs OnSite team.
 Apprentices will receive a weekly stipend throughout the 12-week program, which is equivalent to or greater than the minimum wage in the state of Michigan.
 The program is intended to create the opportunity for apprentices to become Detroit Labs OnSite team members.
 Upon successful completion of the program, graduates will be considered for an OnSite role working with Detroit Labs on the Ford Mobility team.
 Apprentices who receive offers of full-time employment become eligible for periodic performance-based raises during the first 18 months of employment, and annually thereafter.

 November 1: Applications Open